cmoore/cmoore.github.com/_posts/2013-2-25-parenscript.markdown

        ((@ ,nom set-image) (aref pickups-sheet.frames ,frame))
        (powerups.push ,nom)
        (blocks.push ,nom))))

-; Later, at the Hall of Justice...
+{% endhighlight %}

-; As a test, draw all of the sprites from the powerups sheet ; so we can confirm that they're being cut correctly.
+As a test, draw all of the sprites from the powerups sheet so we can confirm that they're being cut correctly.

+{% highlight cl %}
 (setf powerups (new -array))
 (setf pickups-sheet (new (jaws.-sprite-sheet
                            (create image "/blocks/pickups.png"